 Venture Round in 2006

-Amp'd Mobile was a so-called "mobile virtual network operator," because it does not license its own spectrum, but resells services using the network of other mobile phone operators.
-Amp'd Mobile targeted young people, competing with brands like Disney Mobile, Helio, and Virgin Mobile.
-After raising over $350m, Amp'd Mobile filed for bankruptcy in July 2007.
+Amp'd Mobile was a mobile virtual network operator that resold services using the infrastructure of other mobile phone carriers, as it did not own its own spectrum.
+The company primarily targeted a younger audience, positioning itself in competition with other brands such as Disney Mobile, Helio, and Virgin Mobile.
+Despite raising over $350 million in funding, Amp'd Mobile faced financial difficulties and ultimately filed for bankruptcy in July 2007.

 MediaPlatform